vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/audit-log.md

 !!! note

-    If the audit log directory is deleted while Nebula Graph is running, the log would not continue to be printed and this operation will not affect the services.
+    If the audit log directory is deleted while NebulaGraph is running, the log would not continue to be printed and this operation will not affect the services.
 To recover the logs, you should restart the services.

 ```bash
 <AUDIT_RECORD